brianmoon/Sass---ASP.Net-MVC-default-project-template/README.md

-# SASS ASP.Net MVC Template
+# SASS ASP.Net MVC Style Template

 This is a SASS implementation of the ASP.Net MVC Template default stylesheet.